syntelos/go-type-abstraction/README.txt

     depends on the implicit configuration of the local go runtime.

-    Generally, it illustrates the debugging of the compiler.
+    Generally, it illustrates the debugging of the compiler. [delve]

 Version